Chichen Itza: Casa Colorada Group

 The Casa Colorada (Spanish for "Red House") is one of the best preserved buildings at Chichen Itza.
 Significant red paint was still present in the days of the 19th century explorers.
 Its Maya name is Chichanchob, which according to INAH may mean "small holes".
-In one chamber there are extensive carved hieroglyphs that mention rulers of Chichen Itza and possibly of the nearby city of Ek Balam, and contain a Maya date inscribed which correlates to 869 AD, one of the oldest such dates found in all of Chichen Itza.
+In one chamber there are extensive carved hieroglyphs that mention rulers of Chichen Itza and possibly of the nearby city of Ek Balam, and contain a Maya date inscribed which correlates to 869 AD, when ceremonies using fire were performed by lords and overseen by the king, one of the oldest such dates found in all of Chichen Itza.

 In 2009, INAH restored a small ball court that adjoined the back wall of the Casa Colorada.

 While the Casa Colorada is in a good state of preservation, other buildings in the group, with one exception, are decrepit mounds.
 One building is half standing, named La Casa del Venado (House of the Deer).
-This building's name has been long used by the local Maya, and some authors mention that it was named after a deer painting over stucco that doesn't exist anymore.
+This building's name has been long used by the local Maya, and some authors mention that it was named after a deer painting over stucco that does not exist anymore.